google/WebFundamentals/src/content/en/tools/chrome-devtools/load-performance/get-started.md

 You will, however, leave this tutorial with an easy-to-understand, yet detailed and quantitative, workflow for measuring load performance.
-And you will know how to *prove* that any changes you make to your code actually do improve load performance.
+And you will know how to *prove* that any changes you make to your code actually are improving load performance.

 ## Prerequisites